enemonsieur/offis_repo/PROJECTS/Threads Twitter.md

 COLLECT IDEAS THAT RESONATE
 In any video, book, article you read, 2-3 ideas usually stand out.
 It makes no sense to take notes and highlight every argument, when you'll look at 99% of them and think: "Meh.
 Kinda obvious."

-Learn to understand what resonates with you at a deeper level and you'll speed up your researching phase.
+Learn to understand what resonates with you at a deeper level and you'll speed up your researching phase. //This makes your system full of high-quality notes.

 But, what if I miss something important?!
-Well,  tend to stick in your brain for 1-2 days.
-This is plenty of time to go back and add that information.
+The best thoughts tend to stick in your brain for couple days.
+If you catch yourself thinking about them, quickly write them down.
+If not, they were simply not that extra.
-This makes your system full of high-quality notes.

 INTERMEDIATE PACKAGES
 Sometimes you spend 10s of hours on an article that flops.
+You never seems to write what your audience wants and...
 You never know what your audience wants and it can be demotivating.
 A better strategy is to publish small bites of some ideas, see what sticks with them, and use the feedback to make them even more convincing.

-After a while, you have:
+ A better strategy is to break every bite of idea After a while, you have:
 1. approved intermediate packages you can directly turn into a full-length content **2. much more motivation because you only had to make small bets.**